jarondlk/jaronchai-blog/pages/about.markdown

 ---

-## My Philosophy - A Mini Manifesto
+## My Philosophy

 I like building systems that make sense.
 I like when things are simple and understandable.

 I build systems that last.